Homepage > St. Louis Spinal Cord Injury Lawyers

 Under Missouri and Illinois law, if someone has been negligent in a way that led to your spinal cord injury, that person could be held legally responsible for the losses you endured.
 This means that the responsible party can be made to pay not just your medical bills, but also to compensate you for income you are not able to earn at work due to your injury and for the pain and suffering that your spinal injury causes.

 The damages in many spinal injury cases can total into the millions of dollars, so it is essential to get help from an experienced personal injury lawyer when you suffer a spinal cord injury.
 At The Cagle Law Firm, our Missouri and Illinois spinal injury attorneys can help.
-Call us today at (800) 685-3302 or fill out our online contact form to schedule a free consultation.
+Call our St. Louis serious injury lawyers today at (314) 276-1681 or fill out our online contact form to schedule a free consultation.
 Your case is safe with us.

 Types of Spinal Cord Injuries

 Spinal cord injuries are broadly divided into two categories: complete spinal cord injuries (complete SCI) or incomplete/partial SCI.
 A complete spinal cord injury will result in total loss of sensation and movement below where the damage occurred.
 An incomplete spinal cord injury will cause varying degrees of damage and paralysis depending upon the type of injury and where the damage to the spine occurred.